archtechx/laravel-seo/README.md

 seo()->favicon('path/to/logo.png');
 ```

-We'll generate a 32x32px `favicon.ico` & `favicon.png` icon.
+We'll generate a 32x32px `public/favicon.ico` & `public/favicon.png` icon.
 This should be sufficient for most cases.

-**Please keep in mind that you need to install the [imagick](https://pecl.php.net/package/imagick) php extension.**
+**Please keep in mind that you need to install the [imagick](https://pecl.php.net/package/imagick) php extension and [intervention/image](http://image.intervention.io/) composer package.**

 ### Defaults